psharp1289/StructuralConnFSL/README.md

 This scripts ASSUMES you have run freesurfer recon-all on your subjects T1 images.

-  - IF YOU HAVEN'T RUN FREESURFER:
+IF YOU HAVEN'T RUN FREESURFER:
+There are 2 Files in this set of scripts to run freesurfer on T1 data:
+1. freesurfer_recon_all.py
+2. freesurfer_variables.cfg

+NOTE the freesurfer python file requires subject folders to be within the T1 location directory.